kjansson/minipot/README.md

 -debug          # Set to =true to enable debug output.
 -outputdir      # Which path to output session log files to.
 Defaults to current working directory.
 -id             # Global session ID.
 Used for log file names etc. Defaults to epoch.
 -networkmode    # Docker network mode to use for container.
+Can be 'none', 'bridge' or 'host'.
 Defaults to "none".
-Use with caution!
 -sessiontimeout # Number of seconds before closing a session.
 Defaults to 1800.
 -inputtimeout   # Number of seconds before closing a session if no user input is detected.
 Zero or less disables timeout.
 Defaults to 300.
 -pcap           # Enables packet capture.
+Only available when using '-networkmode=bridge'.
 ```

 # How to run it